secrez/secrez/README.md

 It looks great, right?
 Well, it can be even better.

-Let’s say that you are using a 2FA app (like Google Authenticator) to connect to a website, for example, GitHub.
-Suppose that you have a file github.yml with a field totp which is the secret that GitHub gave you when you activated the 2FA.
-You could execute
+Let’s say you're using a 2FA app like Google Authenticator to connect to a website, for example, GitHub.
+Suppose you have a file called github.yml with a field called totp, which is the secret that GitHub gave you when you activated 2FA.
+You could execute:

 ```
 totp github.yml
 ```

 to generate a TOTP token for GitHub.
-The token will be shown and copied in the clipboard.
-Now, you can create an alias like this
+The token will be shown and copied to the clipboard.
+Now, you can create an alias like this:

 ```
 alias G -c "copy github.yml -f username password -d 4 2 --wait && totp github.yml"